Black Eyed Peas Curry (Lobia Subzi) - Easy Vegan Recipe

 Lobia Subzi in a white bowl

-As a vegetarian, it is very important for me to use as many varieties of beans and legumes to provide the protein for my growing kids.
+As a vegetarian, it is very important to use as many varieties of beans and legumes to provide protein for my growing kids.
 I am also determined to use more of the legumes this year as a regular portion in their lunch boxes in some form of sundal.

 Preparation time - 15 minutes plus 4-6 hours of soaking time